shli3/DefHacks2020/README.md

-# CardAR
+# PlayAR Cards
 This project is all about Playing Cards AR using echoAR and Vuforia Engine.
 AR software is created using Unity 5 Engine

 ## Description
-cardAR is a project which uses AR technology to create an experience of playing cards virtually.
+PlayAR Cards is a project which uses AR technology to create an experience of playing cards virtually.

 ## Prerequisties
 1. Unity 19 & above